-Figure \ref{fig:GradCAM} shows results from the GradCAM experiment obtained over predicted samples.
+Figure \ref{fig:GradCAM} shows the results from the GradCAM experiment obtained over predicted samples.
 When inspecting the positive predicted scans (True Positives and False Positives), the model tends to highlight anatomical regions surrounding the lateral ventricles and (periventricular) white matter areas.
-Such patterns could be associated to white matter hyperintensities, which are known predictors of brain atrophy and age-related brain alterations \cite{Grajauskas2019} and also stroke risk predictors in elderly individuals \cite{park2019white}.
+Such patterns could be associated to WMHs, which are known predictors of brain atrophy and age-related brain alterations \cite{Grajauskas2019} and also stroke risk predictors in elderly individuals \cite{park2019white}.
 In different studies, correlations have been observed between common age-related structural brain changes and brain pathologies \cite{Grajauskas2019, Guo2017, Shim2015}.
-When assessing scans \#2 and \#4 of the true positive patients in Fig. \ref{fig:GradCAM}, the activation maps are also showing anatomical regions distant from the lateral ventricles, showing high activations.
-Supported from literature, those activations could be related to white matter hyperintensities (deep white matter, in this case), often appearing in regions of the brain that are not immediately adjacent to the cortical surface, but commonly located in subcortical white matter or in deep white matter tracts \cite{Grajauskas2019}.
-Such deep white matter hyperintensities are associated with chronic vascular disease and other chronic pathologies (e.g. multiple sclerosis) \cite{Grajauskas2019}.
-When evaluating negatively predicted patients (True Negatives and False Negatives), the scans are showing less emphasis on the (periventricular) white matter region but instead highlight areas of the lower brain (cerebellum, posterior brain) and the cortex.
+In the True Positive patients class, the views of scans \#2 and \#4 in Fig. \ref{fig:GradCAM} with overlaid activation maps are highlighting distant anatomical regions from the lateral ventricles.
+Supported from literature, those activations could be related to deep WMHs, often appearing in brain regions that are not immediately adjacent to the cortical surface, but commonly located in subcortical white matter or in deep white matter tracts \cite{Grajauskas2019}.
+Such DWMHs are associated with chronic vascular disease and other chronic pathologies (e.g. multiple sclerosis) \cite{Grajauskas2019}.
+When looking at negatively predicted patients (True Negatives and False Negatives), the scans are putting less emphasis on the periventricular white matter region but instead highlight areas of the lower brain (cerebellum, posterior brain) and the cortex.
 We hypothesize that these areas may reflect patterns related to normal aging or normal brain atrophy processes, rather than anomalous brain conditions.
-Overall, we can hypothesise from these visualizations that the multi-modal SSL stroke risk predictor model focuses on abnormal brain aging patterns for its predictions.
-We therefore believe that future experiments including brain-age and brain structure-age biomarkers could help enhancing the models predictability, since they have been shown to be associated with overall cardiovascular risk \cite{de2020multimodal}, clinical outcome in stroke \cite{liew2023association} and overall risk of mortality \cite{cole2018brain}.
+Overall, we can hypothesize from these visualizations that the multi-modal SSL stroke risk predictor model focuses on pathological lesions for its predictions.
+We therefore believe that further experiments including brain age and brain structural age biomarkers could help enhancing the model's predictability, since they have been shown to be associated with overall cardiovascular risk \cite{de2020multimodal}, clinical outcome in stroke \cite{liew2023association} and overall risk of mortality \cite{cole2018brain}.